CodeStory/fluent-http/README.md

 ## HandleBars extensions

-You'll be probably sooner than later wanting to have access to some custom HandleBars [helpers](http://handlebarsjs.com/block_helpers.html) for your Server Side templates.
+You'll probably sooner than later want to add to some custom HandleBars [helpers](http://handlebarsjs.com/block_helpers.html) for your server-side templates.

 You first start to write you own helper in Java.
 ```Java